SEC climate disclosure explained

 What does all this mean?

-The policy change would mean that all publicly traded companies have to incorporate a climate disclosure into their annual financial reports, in a standardized way, to the SEC and detail how climate-related risks would likely impact their business and strategy.
+The proposed policy change would mean that all publicly traded companies have to incorporate a climate disclosure into their annual financial reports, in a standardized way, to the SEC and detail how climate-related risks would likely impact their business and strategy.

 Companies would be expected to disclose their Scope 1 and 2 greenhouse gas emissions.
 Scope 3 greenhouse gas emissions are also expected to be included if deemed ‘material’, meaning if the absence of their inclusion in the disclosure has the potential to impact those using the disclosure to make decisions.